rng-guy/NFSMWBartender/README.md

-# How do I install Bartender?
+# 4: How do I install Bartender in my game?

 **Before installing** this mod:
 1. make sure you have read and understood the ["What should I know...?" section](#what-should-i-know-before-i-use-bartender) above,